mrigakshimishra/Portfolio/FinalProjectPart2.md

 [Canva](https://www.canva.com): For creating the persona and the Insights and Next Steps, I used Canva.

 [Persona Template](https://github.com/18F/federalist-design/wiki/Personas): This template was used to form the personas and decide which aspects need to be included.

+[Grammarly](https://app.grammarly.com): I used grammarly to help frame my sentences and structure the overall flow of the story.